My Bag: Live performance

 As part of the album promotion, on their first promotion week, "My Bag" was performed along with the title track on M Countdown, which aired on March 17, 2022.

 Promotion

 Prior to the album's release, on February 26, 2022, Cube released the album scheduler, which hinted 'What's in My Bag?' on March 8, 2022.
 Later, it was revealed a track video was released on the group's official YouTube channel.
 It showed (G)I-dle racing in supercars and a powerful group dance to the rap lyrics of "My Bag".
 On March 14, 2022, (G)I-dle held a live event called "(G)I-dle 1st Full Album [I Never Die] GV_CINEMATIC LiVE" on YouTube to introduce the album and its songs, including "My Bag".
 A choreography video for the song was released on March 28, 2022.

+Trivia

+(G)I-DLE member MINNIE once mentioned on a show that she and her family were mistakenly perceived by the public as "Thai billionaires."
+This speculation arose after she shared photos of her parents' house in Thailand on social media, leading many to assume she came from an upper-class background.
+However, in a February 2024 episode of the YouTube show 씨유튜브, MINNIE clarified that while her family was financially comfortable, "My parents didn’t fully support me, and I never spent their money."

+Additionally, in MY BAG, MINNIE's verse includes references to wealth and luxury, prompting some fans to jokingly call her a "real-life billionaire."
+In response, she explained, "The lyrics were written by Jeon Soyeon—it’s just part of the performance and doesn’t reflect my real life."
+She then jokingly added, "Honestly, I need money too!"

 Credits and personnel

 Credits are adapted from Cube Entertainment, and NetEase Music.